Geometric construction of Heisenberg-Weil representations for finite unitary groups and Howe correspondences: Introduction

 In Section \ref{sec:HW}, we recall the Heisenberg--Weil representation for a unitary group and give a geometric realization of the representation in the $\ell$-adic cohomology of the variety $X_n$.
-In Section \ref{sec:An}, we give another construction for a unitary group of even degree.
+In Section \ref{sec:An}, we give a geometric realization the Heisenberg--Weil representation for a unitary group of even degree using another coordinate.
 We study also a Frobenius action, which we need later.
 In Section \ref{sec:RelFer}, we relate the cohomology of the variety $X_n$ with the cohomology of a Fermat variety or its complement in a projective space.
 In Section \ref{sec:Lus}, we recall some facts on the Lusztig induction.
 In Section \ref{sec:uni}, we relate the Weil representation of a unitary group with a Lusztig induction.
 We give also a branching formula for the Weil representation of a unitary group.
-In Section \ref{sec:sop}, we construct a representation of $\mathit{Sp}_{2n}(\bF_q) \times O_2^-(\bF_q)$ and define the Howe correspondence for $(\mathit{Sp}_{2n},O_2^-)$.
-We show that this Howe correspondence is compatible with the usual one, which is defined if $p \neq 2$.
+In Section \ref{sec:sop}, we construct a representation of $\Sp_{2n}(\bF_q) \times \oO_2^-(\bF_q)$ and define the Howe correspondence for $(\Sp_{2n},\oO_2^-)$.
+We show that this Howe correspondence is compatible with the usual one, which is defined if $p \neq 2$, up to an explicit sign.
 We relate the representation with a Lusztig induction and show the preservation of unipotency under the Howe correspondence.

-In a subsequent paper, we will work on mod $\ell$ cohomology and study a mod $\ell$ Howe correspondence using results in this paper.
+In \cite{ITShinlift}, we construct Shintani lifts for Weil representations of unitary groups as an application of the geometric construction in this paper.
+In a subsequent paper \cite{ITModlW}, we study mod $\ell$ cohomology and a mod $\ell$ Howe correspondence using results in this paper.